sanakhan8859/Portfolio/README.md

 # Personal Portfolio Website

 ## Overview
-This is a responsive, modern portfolio website built using **React.js**, designed to showcase my front-end development skills and personal projects.
-The site is optimized for performance and accessibility, deployed on Vercel for seamless delivery.
+Developed a dynamic and responsive portfolio website using React.js to showcase personal projects and technical skills.
+Utilized component-based architecture for scalability and code reusability.
+Integrated React Router for smooth navigation between sections and used custom hooks and state management for interactive features such as project modals and contact forms.
+Deployed the application on Vercel with CI/CD setup using Git.

 ## Features
 - Built with React functional components and hooks for clean, reusable code